 How is Decaffeinated Tea made?

 The above-listed teas can be categorized as true teas since they come directly from the Camellia Sinensis plant.
-They all have varying contents of caffeine in them that depends on the oxidation levels.
+They all have varying contents of caffeine in them that depend on the oxidation levels.
 For the ones who are sensitive to caffeine or are simply looking to reduce their caffeine intake, teas can be decaffeinated too.
 Black tea and Green Tea are the most commonly decaffeinated tea types.
 There are 4 ways to decaffeinate teas.

 - Methylene Chloride: Tea leaves are decaffeinated by soaking them in methyl chloride.
 Even though this method retains most of the original flavor of the tea, it is not considered a healthy way of decaffeination.